print string keyword value

 See the variable command for a description of equal style variables which are typically the most useful ones to use with the print command.
 Equal-style variables can calculate formulas involving mathematical operations, atom properties, group properties, thermodynamic properties, global values calculated by a compute or fix, or references to other variables.

-The option defaults are no file output and screen = yes.
+The option defaults are no file output, screen = yes, and universe = no.